 , Answering FAQ'sTurboTax Employee

 When employees get paid, they receive a W-2 at year's end.
-Non-employees, also known as contractors, receive a 1099-MISC instead.
+Instead, non-employees receive a 1099-MISC.
+The IRS also refers to non-employees as independent contractors or self-employed.

 Just like a W-2, the 1099-MISC reports your income to the IRS and needs to be entered on your return.